ryanczm/Analytic-Musings/_posts/2026-04-02-Hormuz-cmdty.md

 * Commodity supply shock, due to logistics and transport time on ships/tankers, propagates with a lag, could be weeks or months, depending on distance, and any market might show delayed price impact.
 * The impact of one decision or one person can propagate through time in a domino effect and grow in size and scale.

+Lastly, as of the start of April Iran seems to be moving towards a controlled toll booth style solution where countries can negotatiate to get access - probably to try and reduce the blockade impact and also turn countries against the US/Israel.ch

 ## The Humanistic Framework